bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- Clear
+- Partly Cloudy
-- 66% humidity
+- 64% humidity
 - 6 mph wind
-- 0% cloud cover
+- 41% cloud cover
-- 31 AQI 🟩
+- 30 AQI 🟩
-- 0.58 inches of rain expected in the next 48 hours
+- 0.27 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>